 Locally registered 211 organizations can help you with many aspects of your problem other than housing.
 They can assist with ensuring that your utilities and food are also taken care of.
 Many states have issued strict guidelines that utilities cannot get shut off for non-payment during the pandemic crisis, meanwhile, other companies have taken initiative and chosen to extend the same courtesy to consumers.
 You can also get basic utilities for a lower cost to help ensure your needs are met.

 Car payments are a bit trickier.
 Refinancing your car is only an option if you owe less than what your car is valued at.
 In other instances, your best bet is downgrading your car to a more affordable option and selling the one you currently drive.
 Selling is still possible if you owe more than what your car is worth.
 However, in that scenario, you will need to apply for a loan in order to pay off the difference in value.
 You should avoid repossession at all costs as you not only still end up owing money, but your credit history will take a serious hit.
+In case it has already occurred, you can reach out to credit bureaus for guidance on how to remove repossession from a credit report.

 Expenses To Consider Paying Next